Trinkesh/Heart-Disease-Prediction-Analysis/README.md

 ![medical-stethoscope-and-mask-composed-with-red-foiled-4386466](https://user-images.githubusercontent.com/62785642/87222572-49dbbb00-c392-11ea-976a-e05ee1ab158a.jpg)

-The project is made to predict heart disease analysis using machine learning algorithms. project implemented three machine lerning model using sklearn.
-RandomForesr,knneighbores,Logestic Reggresion algorithams been used to perform heart disease analysis.
+The project is made to predict heart disease analysis using machine learning algorithms and to analysis using visualization. project implemented three machine lerning model using sklearn.RandomForest,knneighbores,Logestic Reggresion algorithams been used to perform heart disease analysis.

 [The dataset I used from kaggle](https://www.kaggle.com/ronitf/heart-disease-uci)